tiagopascoa/GraphQL-Exercice-Client/README.md

-# Client side of a Full-stack small exercice to train GraphQL
+# Client side of a Full-stack small exercise to train GraphQL